 CE XDR’s IDPS has in-built features that allows it to operate in Network Security Monitoring (NSM) mode, Inline mode and Detection & Protection mode.
+By default, the CE XDR runs on detection and protection mode which only generates alerts and logs suspicious traffic.
 The app configurations are designed to allow users to create IDPS profiles that can then be assigned to a segmented interface of the CE XDR network.
 The IDPS policies assigned to each IDPS profile are pre-dominantly a collection of rulesets and base rulesets.

 Integration of Multi-tenancy with IDPS Profiles, Rulesets, base rulesets and other parameters of CE XDR’s IDPS application:

 The IDPS application is designed to ensure that it supports multi-tenancy in its true sense.
 The user-friendly application GUI allows CE administrators to create multiple IDPS profiles and then assign them to multiple default or custom security zones.
 Apart from this, the administrator can also create multiple rulesets and define a base ruleset for them.
 These rulesets can then be assigned to the IDPS profiles defining the baseline for muti-tenancy characteristics of the application in its true sense.

 The Intrusion Detection and Protection application is installed by default and can be accessed from the left-hand navigation panel.

 Left-hand navigation Panel > Security Configuration > Intrusion Detection and Protection application